Self-employed, NPO, company: discover in this guide the information related to capital as a source of financing according to the status.

 - Opening the capital of your company up to external investors is not an easy decision, and must be considered carefully.

-- The holding of a majority (51%) of the social shares, or at least the voting rights, by a shareholder is essential for making strategic decisions and thus for the proper development of the company.
+- The holding of a majority (51%) of the shares by a shareholder, or at least the voting rights of a shareholder or group of shareholders, is essential for making strategic decisions and thus for the proper development of the company.

 - A change in the composition of a company's shareholders can be synonymous with significant strategic and structural impacts.
 Henceforth, the shareholders will often have recourse to a “shareholders’ agreement” in order to determine certain terms in advance, often linked to the transfer of shares.

-- A company's main shareholders, particularly in the case of an SME, often also have a decisive role in the management of the company, as the manager or a member of the board.
-In this case, the entrepreneur has two roles or statuses within the company which must not be confused.
+- A company's main shareholders, particularly in the case of an SME, often also have a decisive role in the management of the company as a company director.
+In this case, the entrepreneur has two roles or statuses within the company, which must not be confused.